Middendorf Contracting, Inc.

 • Review manufacturers and floor plans (Ritz-Craft, Icon Legacy, etc.).

-• Decide on customization options and preliminary selections (kitchen, finishes, exterior).
+• Choose customization options and preliminary selections (kitchen, finishes, exterior).

-• Sign a formal contract that lists scope, allowances, and timeline.
+• Sign a formal contract listing scope, allowances, and timeline.

-• We handle permit submissions and coordination with local building departments (site plan, building permits, septic/well approvals if necessary).
+• We coordinate permit submissions (site plan, building permits, septic/well approvals if needed).

-• Our modular home manufacturer creates detailed shop drawings and engineering for modules.
+• Manufacturer produces detailed shop drawings and engineering for modules.

 • Final selections (appliances, cabinets, colors) are confirmed and added to the build package.

-• While modules are being manufactured, we prepare your lot: grading, utility trenching, driveway access, and foundation.
+• While modules are built, we prepare your lot: grading, utility trenching, driveway access, foundation.

-• Foundation options: poured concrete, crawlspace, or full basement (modular homes require a permanent foundation).
+• Foundation options: poured concrete, crawlspace, or full basement.

-• Modules are built indoors on an assembly line: framing, plumbing, electrical, insulation, drywall, roofing, and interior finishes.
+• Assembly line build: framing, MEPs, insulation, drywall, roofing, and interior finishes.

-• In-plant inspections and third-party code inspections are performed during production.
+• In-plant and third-party inspections occur during production.

-• Rooflines, seams, and exterior finishes are tied together and sealed.
+• Sections are joined; rooflines, seams, and exterior transitions are sealed and finished.

 • Final plumbing and electrical hook-ups